Kartik1505/python-weather/README.md

-# Weather Application Made using python tkinter and weatherAPI
+# Weather Application Develop using python tkinter and weatherAPI